Did you add a custom domain managed by CloudFlare to JotUrl (find out how to do it here) and want to install an SSL certificate?

 - The Crypto settings page will open

-- Scroll down the page to the Origin Certificates section and click on Create certificate, please click on Help for details
+- Click on Create certificate, please click on Help for details

-- select Let Cloudflare generate a private key and a CSR
+- select Generate a private key and a CSR with CloudFlare, in Private key type select RSA (2048)

 - if you want to configure a domain (e.g., example.com), enter in List the hostnames your domain (example.com).
 If you also want to configure the www. subdomain, please enter it in the list (www.example.com).